-The cost of a criminal record—And how Edovo’s Resume Builder helps break the cycle
+The cost of a criminal record and tools to help break the cycle

 Reentering society after incarceration is challenging due to financial and systemic barriers, but Edovo’s Resume Builder helps individuals prepare for job searches by creating professional resumes, improving their chances for stability.